Korea - Defense Industry Equipment Korea - Defense Industry Equipment

-The offset program was first introduced in Korea in 1982 to fulfill the objective of developing Korea’s aerospace industry but it gradually became an important means to acquire core technologies to develop defense industry.
-An offset obligation is imposed upon the foreign supplier/contractor when the main defense contact amount of a unit acquisition program exceeds $10 million.
-Exceptions do exist where an offset obligation is imposed on a contract of less than $10 million value.
+The offset program was first introduced in Korea in 1982 as a way to facilitate development of Korea’s aerospace industry, but it gradually became an important means to acquire core technologies to develop the defense industry.
+An offset obligation is imposed upon foreign suppliers/contractors when the main defense contact amount of a unit acquisition program exceeds 10 million USD.
+Exceptions do exist where an offset obligation is imposed on a contract of less than 10 million USD value.
 For programs with competing suppliers, usually 50 percent of the estimated main contract amount should be allocated to an offset program.
 For sole source programs, 10 percent or more of the estimated main contract amount is expected.
-The following programs are considered for the offset: co-production, licensed production, overseas investment, technology transfer, counter purchase, buy-backs, etc. DAPA is the leading entity that governs the offset policy and oversees the executions.
-Technology evaluations are done by Day (Defense Agency for Technology and Quality), an organization under DAPA.
+The following programs are considered for the offset: co-production, licensed production, overseas investment, technology transfer, counter purchase, buy-backs, etc. DAPA is the leading entity that governs the offset policy and oversees the execution.
+Technology evaluations are done by DTaQ (Defense Agency for Technology and Quality), an organization under DAPA.

-According to the data announced by DAPA in 2018, offset programs executed from 2013 to 2017 were valued at total of $7.7 billion.
-Total of 79 programs were executed as offset programs and 44 programs were from U.S. suppliers consisting 56.4% of the program in quantity and 84.6% of program value.
+According to data announced by DAPA in 2019, offset programs executed from 2014 to 2018 were valued at a total of 5.7 billion USD.
+Fifty-eight programs were executed as offset programs, 29 of those programs were from U.S. suppliers, accounting for 50% of the programs in quantity and 80.5% of program value.

 Indigenous technology and the drive for defense exports

-In 2017, Korea’s total export of defense products was about $3.1 billion, more than triple the export value in 2010.
+In 2017, Korea’s total defense products exports were about 3.1 billion USD, more than triple the export value in 2010.
 Korea is becoming an active player and one of the top countries in the Asia in defense exports.
-Korea not only increased its exports regionally, but also managed to export at a global level by expanding to Europe and South America.
+Korea not only increased its exports regionally, but also managed to export at a global level, expanding to Europe and South America.
 Korea exported to 83 countries in 2017 with 132 exporting companies.

-Following are the list of major defense exports of Korea from 2013 - 2018:
+Following is the list of major defense exports of Korea from 2013 - 2018:

 - K-9 Thunder (self-propelled howitzer) to India (100), Turkey (280), Finland (48), Norway (24), and Poland (120)

-The U.S. remains Korea’s most significant military ally, owning largely to the presence of 28,500 U.S. troops in Korea as a deterrent to any aggression from North Korea and with its 62 years of close alliance history, U.S. standards are generally accepted in Korea and most Korean defense systems are based on American standards.
+The U.S. remains Korea’s most significant military ally, due largely to 62 years of close alliance and the presence of 28,500 U.S. troops in Korea as a deterrent to any aggression from North Korea.
+U.S. standards are generally accepted in Korea and most Korean defense systems are based on American standards.
 This has affected defense procurement decisions.
-U.S. constitutes about 82% of Korea’s total defense imports.
-(This figure is the sum of U.S. share in the foreign defense procurement from 2013 to 2017.
+The U.S. constitutes about 84 percent of Korea’s total defense imports.
+(This figure is the sum of U.S. share in the foreign defense procurement from 2014 to 2018.
 There was a sharp increase in FMS in 2014)

-Although the U.S. continues to be a primary supplier in Korea, the strict U.S. export control policy and aggressive marketing of other suppliers from Europe and Israel come as a challenge for the U.S. firms.
+Although the U.S. continues to be a primary defense supplier in Korea, strict U.S. export control policy and aggressive marketing of other suppliers from Europe and Israel have cut into U.S. firms’ advantages.

-Seoul International Aerospace and Defense Exhibition 2019 (Seoul Air Show 2019)
+Seoul International Aerospace & Defense Exhibition 2021 (Seoul Air Show 2021)